archaeogeek/beyondthecastle_uad/introduction/overview.md

 * Monument Data- information about historic or archaeological monuments
 * Event Data- information about historic or archaeological events that have lead to the discovery of monuments
 * Some events have imagery available, such as plans or paintings.
+* Geophysical Data
+* LIDAR Data- detailed height data available unprocessed (with buildings) and processed (with the buildings removed)

 Supporting information is available on the following sources: